spannerj/olly_bets/README.md

- ## trt_monitor
+ ## olly_monitor

- This script 'listens' to TRT Premium and TRT Gold Twitter accounts and forwards any new tweets to a Telegram channel.
+ This script 'listens' to @raceolly twitter feed and forwards any new tweets to a Telegram channel.

- ssh -i ~/.ssh/google_compute_engine username@external_ip